Leon Emirali is a media entrepreneur and co-founder of Crest, a digital PR agency. He is a Conservative candidate in the local elections in London.

 Clearly, social media should not be disregarded entirely, but there is no glory in finishing an admirable second.
 Instead, the Party should be looking at how they can capture the next frontier of digital communications.
 And this needs to start now.

-Although it’s unlikely that Facebook, Twitter and Instagram are going to disappear anytime soon, there are a number of new digital communication methods that are soon to break into the mainstream.
+Although it’s unlikely that Facebook, Twitter and Instagram are going to disappear anytime soon, there are a number of new digital communication methods that are soon to break into the mainstream that you can find here in AiGrow review.
 Below, I’ve explored a few techniques that are likely to become commonplace in the private sector and that the Tories should look to replicate before Labour/Momentum get the chance.

 We are about to see an explosion of chatbots and instant messaging when it comes to marketing and communication.
 Early adopter brands such as Sky Scanner and Harper Collins are already using this scalable method of digital communication effectively.
 Users can now search for flights by simply conversing with Sky Scanner as they would a friend in messenger apps (e.g ‘How much would it cost to fly to Barcelona?’).
 Whereas Harper Collins provide book recommendations for users who tell their bot who their favourite author is and stating other books they have enjoyed reading.